routegy/routegy-docs/app/docs/tutorial/routegy-at-a-glance.md

 <CaptionedImage
   src="/images/navigation/office-1st-floor-conference-room-101-tree.png"
-  alt="Image of an office layout in a tree where rooms are nested and apps like 'Need something?' are placed in relevant rooms" width="60%"
+  alt="An office layout in a tree where rooms are nested and apps like 'Need something?' are placed in relevant rooms" width="60%"
 />